Locally owned, nationally known.

-Beth, a transplant from Colonie, NY, brings over 14 years of running experience to Fleet Feet Sports Nashua.
-In addition to completing over 180 road races, Beth has completed 26 triathlons including 2 Half Ironman distance races.
-As a member of the local running club, the Gate City Striders, In 2014, Beth completed both the NH and New England 2014 Grand Prix races (7 NH & 7 NE) to earn the titles of Granite State Runner and IronRunner.
+Beth, a transplant from Colonie, NY, brings over 18 years of running experience to Fleet Feet Nashua.
+In addition to completing over 200 road races, Beth has completed 27 triathlons including 2 Half Ironman distance races.
+As a member of the local running club, the Gate City Striders, Beth completed 2016 USATF New England Grand Prix races earning the title of IronRunner.
 The race distances range from 5k to marathon.
+In May 2017, she ran a Boston qualifying time at the Gate City Marathon for the 2018 Boston Marathon.
 When not working, running or cycling, Beth can be found in her kitchen making delicious homemade treats!

 Ben started running track and field in 2nd grade with the Amherst town recreation department and started cross country in the 4th grade with the Wilkins Elementary School, continuing both sports all the way through graduation from Souhegan High School.
 In applying for colleges, the plan was to run the 400m for a DII track program, however, after ending up at Cedarville University in Ohio and discovering they had a rugby team his plans changed.
 He played DIII rugby freshman and sophomore year and then for the National Small College Rugby Organization (NSCRO) junior and senior year.
 Senior year he was also the captain and coach of the team.

 In his studies at Cedarville he started out in mechanical engineering and after one year learned it was not for him, changing majors to exercise science.
 As a recent graduate and building on his experience interning at a sports performance gym for young athletes, he is now studying to take the National Strength and Conditioning Association’s (NSCA) Certified Strength and Conditioning Specialist (CSCS) exam, his goal being to one-day train elite level athletes.